NETWAYS/gitlab-training/day1/06_Server/04_Connect_Local_Remote.md

  * Choose `New Project`
  * Add the name `training`
  * Leave it as `Private`
+ * Untick "Initialise with README.md" for an empty project
  * Create the project
 * Note:
  * Learn about the project view and the HTTPS clone URL